CaiLiLab/MuRaL/README.md

 If the installation is complete, three commands are available from the command line:
    * `mural_train`: This tool is for training mutation rate models from the beginning.
    * `mural_train_TL`: This tool is for training transfer learning models, taking advantage of learned weights of a pre-trained model.
-   * `mural_predict`: This tool is for predicting mutation rates of new sites using a trained model.
+   * `mural_predict`: This tool is for predicting mutation rates of new sites with a trained model.

 ## 3. Usage Examples
 ### 3.1 Model training
-`mural_train` trains MuRaL models with training and validation mutation data and exports training results under the "./ray_results/" folder.
+`mural_train` trains MuRaL models with training and validation mutation data, and exports training results under the "./ray_results/" folder.
    * Input data \
    Input data files include the reference sequence file (FASTA format, required), a training data file (required) and a validation data file (optional).
-If the validation data file isn't provided,  a fraction of the sites from the training data file are used as validation data. \
+If the validation data file isn't provided, a fraction of the sites sampled from the training data file are used as validation data. \
-   Input training and validation data files must be in BED format (more info about BED at https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
-Some example lines of the input BED file are shown below.
+   Input training and validation data files are in BED format (more info about BED at https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
+Some example lines of an input BED file are shown below.
 ```
 chr1	2333436	2333437	.
 0	+
 chr1	2333446	2333447	.
 2	-